New and Better Plants in the Garden Center

 When Trialing Roses You Have To Be Ruthless

 I have managed large public rose gardens.
 I worked for a nursery that grew over a million and a half bud and bloom, container roses per year.
 I have been an (AARS) All American Rose Selection judge.
 I specified roses as a landscape designer.
-So when it came time to develop a new line of roses I knew that I had to be ruthless.
+So when it came time to develop a new line of roses, I knew that I had to be ruthless.
 I needed to create a testing system that separated the wheat from the chaff.

 Fellows Riverside Gardens, Rose Garden in Youngstown, Ohio

-Greehouse container trials with overhead watering and no fungicides
+Greenhouse container trials with overhead watering and no fungicides

-Ringo® Double Pink was a standout in our container trials
+Ringo® Double Pink was a standout in our container trials.

 Drone view of our trial garden

-Oso Easy® Double Pink was a clear winner in our garden trials
+Oso Easy® Double Pink was a clear winner in our garden trials.

-At Last® - The fragrant blooms just keep on coming
+At Last®—The fragrant blooms just keep on coming.

-Oso Easy® Double Pink creates a blanket of rich pink blooms
+Oso Easy® Double Pink creates a blanket of rich pink blooms.

-Oso Easy® Double Pink - Excellent disease resistance and abundant, continuous blooms set this low mounded, ground covering rose apart from the crowd.
+Oso Easy® Double Pink - Excellent disease resistance and abundant, continuous blooms set this low-mounded, ground-covering rose apart from the crowd.
 Ten or more double flowers are produced per stem, creating a cheerful mass of rich pink all summer.
 Glossy, dark green leaves add to its appeal.
 Developed by Meilland International of France.
-It has gone on to win a Gold Medal in the Baden-Baden Rose trials, the ARS Best Shrub Rose in Ground Cover Form, and the Medaille d' Or in the Concours International trials in Nyon, France.
+It has gone on to win a Gold Medal in the Baden-Baden Rose trials, the ARS Best Shrub Rose in Ground Cover Form, and the Medaille d'Or in the Concours International trials in Nyon, France.

-Oso Easy Double Red has gone on to win over 10 trialing awards
+Oso Easy Double Red has gone on to win over 10 trialing awards.

-Oso Easy Enfuego™ is a warm rose that changes colors
+Oso Easy Enfuego™ is a warm rose that changes colors.

-Oso Easy En Fuego® - A show stopping new rose with all the bright colors and fun of a Mexican fiesta.
+Oso Easy En Fuego® - A show-stopping new rose with all the bright colors and fun of a Mexican fiesta.
 Super clean, glossy, dark green leaves are the backdrop for nonstop blooms and fiery hues of yellow, orange, and red.
 If ever there was an impulse plant, this is it!
 Hardy and heat tolerant, it has been a standout performer in both Michigan and Florida trials.
 Another great plant hybridized by Chris Warner of the UK.

-Oso Easy Ice Bay® has super dark green and pure white flowers
+Oso Easy Ice Bay® has super dark green and pure white flowers.

 Oso Easy Ice Bay® - “Simply beautiful” are the first words that will come to your mind when looking at this pure white rose.
-Incredibly effective in the landscape, its beauty lies in the simplicity of its flowers and their large silky petals.
-Hardy and heat tolerant, this rose keeps its beautiful dark leaves and bright flowers until the late autumn.
+Incredibly effective in the landscape, its beauty lies in the simplicity of its flowers and their large, silky petals.
+Hardy and heat tolerant, this rose keeps its beautiful dark leaves and bright flowers until late autumn.
 While a single specimen of this special rose is enough to draw attention, it’s especially unforgettable as a mass planting.

-The 2024 Rose Of The Year and the winner of the 2017 American Rose Society Award of Excellence in the No Spray division, this rugged beauty sends continuous sprays of vivid pink flowers from early summer through frost.
-Developed by the award winning rose breeder, David Charles Zlesak.
+The 2024 Rose of the Year and the winner of the 2017 American Rose Society Award of Excellence in the No Spray division, this rugged beauty sends continuous sprays of vivid pink flowers from early summer through frost.
+Developed by the award-winning rose breeder, David Charles Zlesak.
 It is Easy Peasy!

 Ringo® Double Pink is perhaps the best Persica hybrid to date

 Ringo® Double Pink - Ringo roses glam up the garden!
-Developed with the extraordinary talent of the UK’s Chris Warner, this series provides disease resistance, durability, long bloom times, and the novelty of colorful flowers that not only sport a bright ring in their center, but transform in tone as they age.
+Developed with the extraordinary talent of the UK’s Chris Warner, this series provides disease resistance, durability, long bloom times, and the novelty of colorful flowers that not only sport a bright ring in their center but transform in tone as they age.
 Ringo Double Pink is a cheerful, pure pink rose with loads of semi-double flowers accented with bright yellow stamen surrounded by a distinctive wine-stained eye.
 More than just a pretty face, it is also very hardy, with glossy foliage that exhibits excellent black spot resistance.
 Winner of the First Class Certificate at the Hague Rose Trials.

 Rise Up Lilac Days® - Breathe deep: the fragrance of this nearly thornless rambling climber is both alluring and enchanting.
 Waves of lovely lilac flowers arrive through the season in bouquet-like clusters.
 Perfect for scrambling up arches and fences.
-The romantic semi-doubled flowers continue right up to frost and its glossy, dark green foliage has shown superb black spot resistance.
-Great as a cut flower as you can see below.
+The romantic, semi-doubled flowers continue right up to frost, and its glossy, dark green foliage has shown superb black spot resistance.
+Great as a cut flower, as you can see below.
 Developed by the extraordinary talent Chris Warner of England.

-The End - Thank you for visiting and tell a friend
+The End—thank you for visiting, and tell a friend.

 PUFFER FISH® Hydrangea is a Winner

 Make your landscape designs fun.
 PUFFER FISH® Hydrangea paniculata is like a BOBO® Hydrangea, but on steroids.
 Like Bobo, every inch of the plant is covered in billowy white blooms, but the plant is larger and the flower heads are much larger.
 It's so lovable, you will be compelled to hug it.
-Even as the white flowers age to green, new flowers continue emerge at the tip.
+Even as the white flowers age to green, new flowers continue to emerge at the tip.
 A bit like a fish statue spitting water into a fountain.
 Never floppy, the strong stems hold up the big blooms in the container and in the garden.

-Three gallon container of Puffer Fish hydrangea
+The output is:Three-gallon container of Puffer Fish hydrangea

 In our Trial Garden

-Note the size of the blooms
+Note the size of the blooms.

-This is the Hydrangea paniculata you want if you're looking for white
+This is the Hydrangea paniculata you want if you're looking for white.

-Note how the flowers keep emerging at the apex of the panicle
+Note how the flowers keep emerging at the apex of the panicle.

-The flowers age green w/o any pink
+The flowers age green without any pink.

 Six Shrubs With Fantastic Fall Foliage

-I would have thought, off the top of my head, that were are lot of shrub species that had fantastic fall color, but when I drove our trial fields searching, I was dismayed that only a limited number of species really stood out with bright autumn hues.
+I would have thought, off the top of my head, that there were a lot of shrub species that had fantastic fall color, but when I drove our trial fields searching, I was dismayed that only a limited number of species really stood out with bright autumn hues.
 Of course everyone thinks of burning bush as the quintessential fall color shrub, but there has to be more.
 What else is there to use?

-With a bit of thought I came up with a list of six outstanding shrubs that can add fantastic fall color to your landscape.
-They're in no particular order, but they're all excellent plants that are worthy of a place in your yard, nursery or landscape design.
-Each has its own unique hue of fall foliage color from blends of bright orange to bold purplish-reds.
+With a bit of thought, I came up with a list of six outstanding shrubs that can add fantastic fall color to your landscape.
+They're in no particular order, but they're all excellent plants that are worthy of a place in your yard, nursery, or landscape design.
+Each has its own unique hue of fall foliage color, from blends of bright orange to bold purplish reds.
 And unlike Euonymus alatus, they're all North American natives.

 1. LEGEND OF THE FALL® Fothergilla